serge-rgb/milton/README.md

 - Gamma-correct alpha blending and 32-bit floating point per channel

-    You get the quality blending you would expect of a high-end product.
+    You get the quality you would expect of a high-end product.

+- Wacom support

+    It currently has basic support for Wacom, there will be support for pressure sensitiviry and other good stuff

 - Multi-platform

-    Milton is developed on Windows, so that's what works right now.
-But there won't be an alpha until it works on OSX and Linux.
-It will probably also end up on Android.
+    Milton is developed on Windows, so that's what works right now; but there won't be an alpha until it works on OSX and Linux.
+Mobile support is planned

 - Open Source